OfferUp Review: Is It Worth It to Sell Your Stuff?

 If buyers are interested in your item, they will message you, and you can communicate with them about the price.
 Once you agree on the price, you can discuss when and where to meet.

-The app uses your phone’s GPS to find out where you are but never gives the exact address to potential buyers.
-It only gives a general area of your item is location based on your city and ZIP.
+The app uses your phone’s GPS to find out where you are but never gives potential buyers the exact address.
+It only gives a general area of your item’s location based on your city and ZIP code.

 What is the Signup Process Like?